tmosest/CompetitiveProgramming/notes/system design/Tinder.md

 3. Note Matches - 10 ^ -3 per Number of Active Users.
 4. Direct Messaging

+We make a call to a Gateway Service that will delegate calls to other services.
+We can use the Profile Service to determine if someone should be logged in or now.
+It would be better to break this into another service latter.
+It would also be best to store the images in another service to future proof any issues there.
+We could run them through a machine learning algorithm later for example.

 ## Exponent Example

 Exponent Example